Eytor/VerklegtNamskeid/README.md

 ## Description

 This project contains a program that can store and display a table of known computer scientists and computers and show the relations betrween them.
+Project created with QT Creator.

 ## Functionality